bijay135/docker-php-development/README.md

 Make sure you also replace `host_name.com` in `ssl certificates` section with the one ssl certificates is generated for

-Now save and exit the config using `wq`
+Now save and exit the config using `:wq`

 Finally reload the nginx to load new `config` along with `ssl certificates` and `https routing` :